maoratar1/SLAM/README.md

 3. Feature matching.

 There are several algorithms for the first two steps as AKAZE, SIFT, ORB, and others.
-In my project I made comparisons between the first three , and we finally chose `AKAZE`.
+In our project we made comparisons between the first three, and we finally chose `AKAZE`.

-For the 3rd step we had tried Brute force and knn using significance test.
+For the 3rd step we had tried Brute force and Knn using significance test.
 Finally, we use the brute force method due to better results and with a run time payment of 40 sec only.
-At the Brute force matching we use the `Hamming norm` which is more suitable for AKAZE which its feature vectors are binary vectors.
+At the Brute force matching we use the `Hamming norm` which is more suitable for AKAZE that its feature vectors are binary vectors.

 This process can be done by the following code:
 ```python